Baton Rouge, Louisiana (LA) Colleges and Universities

 - Recently Updated

-Baton Rouge is the capital of Louisiana with a population in 2000 of 227,818 individuals.
-It is home to Louisiana...
+Baton Rouge is the capital of Louisiana.
+It is home to several colleges and universities that offer undergraduate and graduate...

 - Kenner, Louisiana Education and City Information